GaussianForest: Hierarchical-Hybrid 3D Gaussian Splatting for Compressed Scene Modeling: Related Work

-Typical hybrid representations entail the explicit storage of implicit features, which are inferred into concrete spatial attributes dynamically using neural networks.
-DVGO \cite{dvgo} stores spatial features within volumetric 3D grids, albeit with huge space complexity.
-InstantNGP \cite{ngp} enhances this by incorporating multi-resolution 1D hash-tables, allowing positions with identical hashing values to share features.
-Point-NeRF \cite{point} adopts discrete 3D points to store spatial features.
-In summary, hybrid representations generally amalgamate the flexible nature of implicit representation and the high time efficiency of explicit ones.
-Similarly, our Gaussian-Forest is constructed based on a hybrid representation of 3D Gaussian.
+Typical hybrid representations involve the explicit storage of implicit features, which are inferred into concrete spatial attributes using neural networks on-the-fly.
+For example, DVGO \cite{dvgo} stores spatial features within volumetric 3D grids, while Point-NeRF \cite{point} uses discrete 3D points; both subsequently decode these features using MLPs.
+Generally, hybrid representations combine the flexible nature of implicit representations with the high time efficiency of explicit ones, but they still need to address the storage burden associated with explicit representation.
+InstantNGP \cite{ngp} demonstrates an effective approach by incorporating multi-resolution 1D hash tables to enable feature sharing among positions with identical hashing values.
+NSVF \cite{nsvf} uses a sparse voxel octree to define voxel-bounded implicit fields for modeling local properties, enabling faster novel view rendering by skipping empty voxels.
+Similarly, our GaussianForest is constructed using a hybrid representation of 3D Gaussians and maximizes feature sharing by leveraging spatial redundancy to the fullest extent.